rstudio/tfestimators/inst/docs/architecture_notes.md

 ## Spec Constructors

 Spec constructors are for constructing the input and features for a particular estimator.
-All estimators require input_fn.
-Canned estimators, in addition, requires specification for feature columns.
+All estimators require input function.
+Canned estimators, in addition to the requirement of input function, requires specification for feature columns.

+### Feature Columns

 The first spec constructor is feature columns required for canned estimators such as `DNNEstimator`.
-This specifies the feature transformations and combinations for a model, e.g. `column_embedding` that converts a categorical variable into embedding and `column_crossed` that combines two variables in a specified way.
+This specifies the feature transformations and combinations for a model, e.g. `column_embedding()` that converts a categorical variable into embedding and `column_crossed()` that combines two variables in a specified way.

-Users can use the default `feature_columns` function to convert columns in an automatic fashion without any fancy feature engineering, e.g. numeric variables are converted using `column_real_valued()`, factor variables are converted using `column_with_keys()`, and character variables are converted using `column_with_hash_bucket()`.
+Users can use the default `feature_columns()` function to convert columns in an automatic fashion without any fancy feature engineering, e.g. numeric variables are converted using `column_real_valued()`, factor variables are converted using `column_with_keys()`, and character variables are converted using `column_with_hash_bucket()`.

 ``` r
 fcs <- feature_columns(mtcars, c("drat", "cyl"))
 ```

 Users can also write their own custom feature columns transformation function like the following that transforms different columns in a `lapply` loop.

 ``` r
 custom_feature_columns <- function(x, columns) {